 Obesity represents one of the most common diseases in developed countries around the world.
-Within just a ten-year span from 1990 to 2000, the United States saw obesity rates increase from 23% to 31%.
+Within just ten years from 1990 to 2000, the United States saw obesity rates increase from 23% to 31%.
 The prevalence of obesity has since risen even higher, and between 2017 and 2018 roughly 42% of Americans were categorized as being obese.
 In addition, the incidence of severe obesity sits at roughly 9% of Americans.

 The obesity epidemic within the U.S. is both shocking and concerning.
-Obesity is linked to conditions such as type II diabetes mellitus (T2DM), heart disease, stroke, and cancer.
+Obesity is linked to conditions such as type 2 diabetes mellitus (T2DM), heart disease, stroke, and cancer.
 These conditions represent chronic and potentially debilitating diseases with a high morbidity and mortality burden.
 Likewise, obesity is one of the most common causes of preventable and premature death.
-In fact, the American Medical Association (AMA) declared obesity as a chronic disease in 2013.
-This designation only further emphasizes its complexity, as obesity is caused by multi-factorial involvement of genetics, environment, and lifestyle.
+The American Medical Association (AMA) declared obesity as a chronic disease in 2013.
+This designation only further emphasizes its complexity, as obesity is caused by the multi-factorial involvement of genetics, environment, and lifestyle.

 Obesity and Diabetes: A Deadly Link

 As aforementioned, obesity can cause a slew of health problems.
 One of these includes the development of diabetes, specifically type 2 diabetes.
 T2DM occurs when the body does not produce enough insulin, a hormone important to blood sugar regulation.
 While those with T2DM can sometimes control their blood sugar with diet and exercise alone, many others will require medication such as insulin to keep their diabetes under control.